What is MTTR? And why should you care?

 Improving user experience

-Reducing impact to business operations
+Reducing the impact on business operations

 Contain and resolve incidents before they escalate into bigger issues.
 For example, if an e-commerce site goes down, every minute of downtime can lead to significant revenue loss.
 By improving MTTR, IT teams keep disruptions brief, minimizing their operational and financial impact.